grafana/mimir/docs/sources/helm-charts/mimir-distributed/migration-guides/migrate-from-single-zone-with-helm.md

 ---
-title: "Migrate from single zone to zone-aware replication"
+title: "Migrate from single zone to zone-aware replication in Helm chart version 4.0"
-menuTitle: "Migrate from single zone to zone-aware replication"
+menuTitle: "Migrate from single zone to zone-aware replication in Helm chart version 4.0"
 description: "Learn how to migrate from having a single availability zone to full zone-aware replication using the Grafana Mimir Helm chart"
 weight: 10
 ---

-# Migrate from single zone to zone-aware replication
+# Migrate from single zone to zone-aware replication in Helm chart version 4.0

+The `mimir-distributed` Helm chart version 4.0 enables zone-aware replication by default.
+This is a breaking change for existing installations and requires a migration.

 This document explains how to migrate stateful components from single zone to [zone-aware replication](/docs/mimir/{{< param "mimir_docs_version" >}}/configure/configure-zone-aware-replication/) with Helm.
 The three components in question are the [alertmanager](/docs/mimir/{{< param "mimir_docs_version" >}}/references/architecture/components/alertmanager/), the [store-gateway](/docs/mimir/{{< param "mimir_docs_version" >}}/references/architecture/components/store-gateway/) and the [ingester](/docs/mimir/{{< param "mimir_docs_version" >}}/references/architecture/components/ingester/).